 SECTION 1 – Initial Board of Trustees

 The incorporators of the corporation shall constitute the initial nine-member Board of Trustees.
-Three initial incorporators will end their terms at the first Annual Meeting.
+Three initial incorporators (being one from each category of Trustee) will end their terms at the first Annual Meeting.
 Three initial incorporators will have terms ending at the second Annual Meeting.
 Three initial incorporators will have terms ending at the third Annual Meeting.

 SECTION 2 – Successor Board of Trustees